 If you want to get cheap life insurance, the best steps you can take are to stay in shape, quit smoking and reduce how much you drink.
 Some life insurance companies will ask to carry out a medical, and if you lie on your application your policy could be invalidated.

 Your medical history as well as your family’s is a key factor to consider for the insurer, so if you have recently been ill then you might find it harder to find cheap life insurance.
-However, when you compare the market you might be able to find a deal that works for you.
+However, when you compare the wider insurance market you might be able to find a deal that works for you.

 Read our free and impartial guides about life insurance to learn more and find the right cover for you: